Samsung/escargot-vscode-extension/README.md

     - 2: Debug Session related (requests and their responses)
     - 3: Debug Protocol related (communication between the engine and the client)
     - 4: Verbose (each log type included)
 - `args`: Arguments for debug server.
-Recommended to use --start-debug-server and --debugger-wait-source.
+Recommended to use --start-debug-server, --debugger-wait-source and --wait-before-exit.

 After the engine is running you can start the debug session inside the extension host by pressing the `F5` key or click on the green triangle in the debug panel.